Shopify/pitchfork/README.md

 `pitchfork` will look for the config.ru file used by rackup in APP_ROOT.

 For deployments, it can use a config file for pitchfork-specific options specified by the `--config-file/-c` command-line switch.
-See `Pitchfork::Configurator` for the syntax of the pitchfork-specific options.
+See the [configuration documentation](docs/CONFIGURATION.md) for the syntax of the pitchfork-specific options.

 The default settings are designed for maximum out-of-the-box compatibility with existing applications.